ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
 The only differences are that there is no `subscribe` for `MoveCommand` but `subscribe` for `Frametime` and the query filter changed from `Player` to `Enemy`.
-I will not go more depth about this code since we have seen this pattern before.
-In fact, most of the attachment to the engine will be the same except the query part which will be highlighted if needed in other systems.
+We don't need to go into depth about this code, since we have seen this pattern before.
+In fact, most of the attachment to the engine will be the same, with the exception of the query part, which will be highlighted if needed in other systems.

 Let's switch our focus to `enemy_movement_update` function that will be implemented in the `ServerState`.
-Because we are not looking at the inbox messages, we will look at every entities that qualifies the condition (the entity contains the `Transform' and `Enemy` component and mutable).
+Because we are not looking at the inbox messages, we will look at every entity that qualifies the condition (the entity contains the `Transform' and `Enemy` component and mutable).

 ```rust
 impl ServerState{